 Have questions?
 Ideas?
 Just want to chat?
 Feel free to e-mail me: email@example.com.

 If you like the writing, photos, or information you see here, feel free to contact me about freelance work.
 Or, if you want to do a blog guest post exchange - let's chat!

 Disclaimer: I don't presume to know everything possible about Japan.
 This blog is to publicize my findings from both experience, research, and personal knowledge, along with the experiences and knowledge of others who may choose to share.

 As of now, I am not fluent in Japanese, but well on my way and regularly studying it so that I can understand Japan and the culture better.
 I believe that learning the language of the culture you're living in is essential, and as such I am devoted to learning Japanese.
 Any Japanese I use here I check using a dictionary, my fluent husband or native speakers.
 All that said, the "without much Japanese" is my goal to make things easier for those who don't know any at all or just starting out, etc.

 The primary reason I have this blog is so I can help others and share the things I wish I had known when coming to Japan.
 I will not promote things on this blog that I disagree with, would ruin my credibility, or mislead readers.

 Regarding comments: I welcome discussion and opposing viewpoints.
-If I do delete a comment, the only reason for doing so will be because it is spam or is filled with hateful language that is not constructive for any kind of conversation.
+I will delete spammy or negative comments that are not constructive for any kind of conversation.
 I realize this may seem partially subjective, but I wish to keep a friendly atmosphere for all who visit, both new and returning.
 If you have more specific questions regarding any of this, please feel free to contact me.